rose-by-another-name/rose-by-another-name/README.md

-# My name's Bee, a beginner to all things coding!
+# Hi, my name's Bee 🐝
+A newbie to the world of coding ...

 ## 🗂️ Academic Background
 * 🏺 Ancient History